Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 East Carolina Stats and Trends

-- East Carolina has three wins against the spread in six games this season.

-- East Carolina's games this year have hit the over on two of six set point totals (33.3%).
+- East Carolina's games this season have hit the over two times in six opportunities (33.3%).

-- East Carolina is 2-3 against the spread and 3-2 overall when the team scores more than 16.2 points.
+- East Carolina is 2-3 against the spread and 3-2 overall in games when it records more than 16.2 points.

-- East Carolina is 3-2 against the spread and 3-2 overall when the team picks up more than 264.5 yards.
+- When East Carolina amasses more than 264.5 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Pirates have 10 turnovers this season, equal to the number of takeaways for the Cougars.
+- The Pirates have 10 giveaways this season, while the Cougars have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.